Lang-Shao/graduate_cource/Using_C++/Using_Geant4/Install_Geant4/README.md

 > make clean [optional]

+make sure /usr/local/lib is in your LD_LIBRARY_PATH:

+> echo $LD_LIBRARY_PATH

+if not, add the following line in your .bashrc

+> export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH

 d. download SoQt-1.5.0.tar.gz at:

 https://bitbucket.org/Coin3D/coin/downloads/SoQt-1.5.0.tar.gz

 However, this step could not succeed and might not be needed at all, since it appears to use QT4, but we have already install QT5 above.

-4. Installation of additional librairies:
+5. Installation of additional librairies:

 > sudo apt-get install libfontconfig1 libfontconfig1-dev libfreetype6-dev libx11-dev libxcursor-dev libxext-dev libxfixes-dev libxft-dev libxi-dev libxrandr-dev libxrender-dev